Skip to main content

 This example shows how a complex process can be broken down into manageable chunks.

-SCORM-Compliant LMS
+SCORM-compliant LMS

 A SCORM-compliant LMS means the LMS is set up in a way to “listen” to the information the corporate elearning modules send to it.
 Both the LMS and the online learning course need to be SCORM-compliant so that the data can be sent between them, and the reports can be run to see who has looked at the training and how they’ve done.